 Switzerland: A Guide to Exploring the Country by Public Transport The unique Bradt’s Guide tells you how to get the most from traveling through Switzerland on the world’s finest public transport network – which explains why so many Swiss don’t own cars.

-Interlaken, the Adventure Capital
+Interlaken, the Adventure Capital of Switzerland

 Interlaken, in Switzerland’s Bernese Oberland Region between Lake Thun and Lake Brienz, is presided over by the three mighty mountains: the Eiger, Mönch and Jungfrau.